Our key purpose

-Students are encouraged to make their GCSE choices from the broad range of subjects listed below.
-These include GCSE and equivalent and applied vocational subjects:
+Students are encouraged to make their GCSE choices from a broad range of subjects.
+These include GCSE and equivalent and applied vocational subjects

 History, Geography, French, German, Computing, Music, Drama, Dance, Art , Film Studies, Media Studies, Sport Studies, GCSE Physical Education Graphic Products, or Btec Sport Business studies, Btec music, Btec ICT and BTec Art and design.

-The choices that students make for GCSE study are very important.
-It is imperative that students study a broad and balanced group of subjects and that they study the EBAC subjects wherever possible.
+Obviously, the choices that students make for GCSE study are very important, it is imperative that students study a broad and balanced group of subjects and that they study the EBAC subjects wherever possible.
 Consequently, we devote time and energy into providing good guidance to all students and their families.
 In addition to an options evening we schedule personalised meetings for families with tutors for all students undergoing this choice process.
-The aim is to ensure that students are challenged academically and are motivated by their choices, studying subjects that are likely to ensure long term success.
+The aim being to ensure that students are challenged academically and are motivated by their choices, studying subjects that are likely to ensure long term success.